An Alligator Surfaces At A Chicago Lagoon And A City Snaps To Attention

 And a real-life neighborhood alligator wrangler, clad head to toe in khaki, has swooped in to help.

-Known as Alligator Bob, he has been volunteering with the Chicago Herpetological Society for decades, the group's president, Rich Crowley told NPR in a phone interview.
+Known as Alligator Bob, he has been volunteering with the Chicago Herpetological Society for decades, the group's president, Rich Crowley, told NPR in a phone interview.
 But Alligator Bob has a day job and won't release his legal name in a bid to preserve his privacy.

 Tracking down alligators in Chicago, which are not native to the area, is not as rare an occurrence as one might think.